 For the standard policy, the five deductible options listed above are available.
 The plan also offers coverage caps of $5,000, $8,000, $10,000, $15,000, or $30,000.

-Embrace also offers an optional Wellness Rewards add-on to assist with the cost of preventative and routine care, such as medication for tick and flea or heartworm, microchipping, routine veterinary visits, and medicated shampoos.
+Embrace also offers an optional Wellness Rewards add-on to assist with the cost of preventive and routine care, such as medication for tick and flea or heartworm, microchipping, routine veterinary visits, and medicated shampoos.

 Embrace policies exclude breeding and pregnancy costs, deliberate injury or neglect, DNA testing and cloning, and stem cell treatments that are not medically necessary.